rudidude86/gura-lang.github.io/index.md

 ### English Version

 *I've decided to publish documents in English that I'm currently writing.
-I hope this will boost my will to carry out the tough work for me :-) *
+I hope this will inspire me to carry out the tough work :-) *

 - [Introduction](documents/Introduction.html)